 - Click the Save Menu button.

-One further thought, what if you want the “parent” to only be a label, as in title only?
+One final thought, what if you want the “parent” to only be a label, text only?
 You can have a “parent” menu item be just text, here’s how:

 - From your dashboard click Appearance > Menus